dymmond/esmerald/docs/exceptions.md

 ### ValidationErrorException

-`ValidationErrorException` is part of the Esmerald default `exception_handlers` by design and it's part of it's core when a validation, for example, from pydantic models, occurs.
+`ValidationErrorException` is part of the Esmerald default `exception_handlers` by design and it is part of its core when a validation, for example, from pydantic models, occurs.

 ```python